 Choose to split based on the following rules:

-- With all other pairs, split only if the dealer is showing a card of six or less.
+- With all other pairs, split if the dealer is showing a Six or less.

 Also: Never take insurance, hit if unable to double down, and play the hand according to its normal value if unable to split.